 \subsection{Does Failure at Lower Level Necessarily Lead to Failure at Higher Level?}

-For a set of instructions that has five constraint levels, if a model's response doesn't satisfy the constraints at level $n$, where $n$ ranges from 1 to 4, we define the \textit{failure consistency} as the percentage that the response will also not fulfill the constraints at any subsequent level greater than $n$.
-Combining Table \ref{tab:level} and Table \ref{tab:failure_consistency}, it can be seen that models with better instruction following capabilities may exhibit lower failure consistency.
-One possible reason is that the instruction following abilities of more powerful models are less sensitive to the number of constraints in an instruction, thus they are better equipped to adapt and fulfill the requirements even as the constraints increase.
-This adaptability means that while they may falter at a lower constraint level, they can still manage to meet the demands of higher constraint levels, leading to a decrease in failure consistency.
+For a set of instructions that has five difficulty levels, if a model's response doesn't satisfy the constraints at level $n$, where $n$ ranges from 1 to 4, we define the \textit{failure consistency} as the percentage that the response will also not fulfill the constraints at any subsequent level greater than $n$.
+Combining Table \ref{tab:level} and Table \ref{tab:failure_consistency}, it can be seen that models with better instruction-following capability may exhibit lower failure consistency.
+One possible reason is that the instruction-following ability of more powerful models is less sensitive to the number of constraints in an instruction, thus they are better equipped to adapt and fulfill the requirements even as the constraints increase.
+This adaptability means that while they may falter at a lower difficulty level, they can still manage to meet the demands of higher difficulty levels, leading to a decrease in failure consistency.